apptainer/singularity/INSTALL.md

 ## Install system dependencies

-You must first install development and libraries to your host.
+You must first install development tools and libraries to your host.
 Assuming Ubuntu:

 ```